skolchin/lego-sorter/README.md

 is performed behind the scenes.

 The project uses TensorFlow Google's library to perform Lego pieces image classification.
 Currently, it employs pre-made VGG-16 CNN trained in transfer learning mode on custom rendered Lego pieces image dataset.

 So far the project is in some king of R&D stage so no timings are set.
-We wil definetelly share the results to the public as soon as we got the :)
+We wil definetelly share the results to the public as soon as we got the result :)

 ## Setup